cortex-js/cortex-js.github.io/kb-compute-engine.md

 ```

 When using `type json_array` or `type json_object`, the type is not yet defined,
 but it will be defined later in the code.
-This allows you to use the type
+Using the `type` keyword allows you to use the type
 before declaring it.
 If the referenced type is already defined, the `type` keyword is optional.